 script supervisor and camera department.

-- Clear knowledge of camera lenses so that he or she can anticipate the shot.
+- Clear knowledge of camera lenses so that they can anticipate the shot before camera is ready to shoot.

-- Policing of set to prevent damage to all set dressing.
+- Policing of the set to prevent damage and continuity gaffes to all set dressing.

 - Care and watering of all indoor plants and floral arrangements.

-The on set dresser is responsible for a full tool and hardware package, flat dolly, truck dolly, furniture moving blankets, packing material, cleaning kit, ladders and camera.
+The on-set dresser is also responsible for a full tool and hardware kit, flat dolly, truck dolly, furniture moving blankets, packing material, cleaning kit, ladders, smartphone, and photo camera.

 SET DEC DRIVER